 - Nobody Can Die: No matter how many times Bob falls off edges or drowns in water, he will simply respawn at the start of a level or the last save point.
 The same rule applies to any objects that fall or sink.

-- No Ending: Once the final Halloween-themed Dark level is cleared, the game simply cuts to the credits which Bob continues to fall through.
+- No Ending: Once the final "Ice" level is cleared, Bob is whisked away to a snow-covered version of the first level, "Mansion".
+After he clears it, the scene simply transitions to the credits which Bob continues to fall through.

 - Not the Intended Use: The grabbing system can utterly shatter the game if used correctly, as the momentum gathered through running and jumping can fling Bob around corners he's not supposed to be able to get past by grabbing onto said corner and whipping around to the other end.